 CHOW is where our community comes together.

-By showcasing the cutting-edge advancements and emerging leaders that are shaping the future of ocean stewardship, CHOW 2026 spotlights transformative change across science, culture and heritage, resiliency, and innovation.
-Capitol Hill Ocean Week celebrates 25 years as the Nation celebrates its 250th anniversary.
+By showcasing the cutting-edge advancements and emerging leaders that are shaping the future of ocean and Great Lakes stewardship, CHOW 2026 spotlighted transformative change across science, culture and heritage, resiliency, and innovation.

 Join us in this moment to launch bold breakthroughs, ignite discovery and secure waters for all.